Use Case: Refund a Collected Fee

 Conclusion

-Once you’ve completed your Merchant’s fee refund, you can verify the completion of the refund processing by accessing your Balance Details page and reviewing your Entries section.
-Verify processing completion on the Balance Details page using the following criteria to validate:
+After completing your Merchant’s fee refund, you can verify the completion of the refund processing by accessing your Balance Details page and reviewing your Entries section.
+Verify processing completion on the Balance Details page using the following validation criteria:

 References